Skip to content

 A Poem for your Club was designed in response to declining writing levels and a lack of engaging opportunities, focused on inspiring a love of creative writing in children, families, and others in the local community.
 The National Literacy Trust has spent over 20 years using football as a “literacy by stealth” tool to engage young people with reading and writing, including a two-decade long partnership with the Premier League.

-Poets have taken up residence at Blackburn Rovers, Stoke City, Crystal Palace, Luton Town and Portsmouth football clubs – they are currently running workshops and activities to unlock fans’ creative writing potential in the non-traditional environment of a stadium.
+Poets took up residence at Blackburn Rovers, Stoke City, Crystal Palace, Luton Town and Portsmouth football clubs – the workshops and activities have now been completed and have unlocked fans’ creative writing potential in the non-traditional environment of a stadium.

-At the end of the project, which will coincide with the start of the 2025-26 football season, each club will launch their official poem crafted by the local community, which will reflect the spirit and cultures of local communities and can be displayed by the club to inspire others and reinforce local pride.
+Each club will soon launch its official poem, crafted by the local community, which will reflect the spirit and culture of the local community and will be displayed by the club to inspire others and reinforce local pride.

 How to get involved